Designed to stand out

 Sometimes you need the intimacy and detail of a single voice to rise above the force of an orchestra.
-Reach for Spitfire Solo Strings – the all-new accompaniment to your Symphonic and Chamber arsenal, featuring exceptional first-call London virtuosos.
+Reach for Spitfire Solo Strings, featuring exceptional first-call London virtuosos, ideal for adding individuality and definition to your scores and production.

 Solo Strings is designed to stand out, but also to fit in: this entirely new library sits perfectly alongside the Spitfire orchestral ranges, utilising the same location, peerless signal chain, mic positions and range of articulations that make up the DNA of our high quality orchestral packages.
-Single players in the acoustic luxury of the hall at Air Lyndhurst, captured on rich sounding 2” tape.
+Single players, recorded in the acoustic luxury of The Hall at AIR Studios, captured on rich sounding 2” tape.

 The Discovery - Paul Thomson (0:00 / 1:58)